The Best Oatmeal Cereal for Little One's

 Encouraging Self-Feeding with Oatmeal

-- Offer oatmeal on a preloaded spoon for baby to grab.
+- Offer oatmeal on a preloaded spoon for little one's to grab.

 - Use thicker oatmeal for less mess.

-- Let baby touch and explore food to build eating confidence.
+- Let little one's touch and explore food to build eating confidence.

-Adding Oatmeal to Your Baby’s First Foods Plan
+Adding Oatmeal to Your Little One's First Foods Plan

 A balanced first foods plan might look like this:

-Morning – Baby oatmeal with breast milk + mashed fruit
+Morning – Little one's oatmeal with maternal milk + mashed fruit

 Lunch – Vegetable puree with lentils